idemery/mssql-elasticsearch-demo/README.md

 ```

 That's it.
 You should be able to see the containers firing up, mssql will wait 15 seconds at build for sql server to be ready before restoring the backup.
-Navigate to http://localhost:9200/idx_wwi_invoices/_search?pretty=true&q=*:*&size=100 to make sure index is created and loaded with data
+Navigate to http://localhost:9200/idx_wwi_invoices/_search?pretty=true&q=*:*&size=100 to make sure the index is created and loaded with data.

 Start using Kibana on http://localhost:5601/ and create a new index pattern from Analytics > Discover using index name *idx_wwi_invoices*